pgmorales76/reading_notes/README.md

 # Creating a webpage using Markdown!

-## For out first day of class, we're going to be using a markup language called "Markdown"!
+## For our first day of class, we're going to be using a markup language called "Markdown"!

 ### Markdown is a markup language, but it's different than HTML.